hack-the-crisis-web/htc-web/src/content/persons/mitch-sinclair-track-lead-arts.md

 photo: /img/globalhack_sinclair-alt.png
 about: >-
-  What The Global Hack represents to me is the world without borders, it's a world that's coming together right now in fundamentally new ways.
+  What The Global Hack represents to me is the world without borders, it's a world that's coming together right now -in fundamentally new ways.
 linkedin: ''
 label: track-lead
 tracklist: Arts & Creativity